Fred Hampton: Raid

 The seven Panthers who survived the raid were indicted by a grand jury on charges of attempted murder, armed violence, and other weapons charges.
 These charges were subsequently dropped.
-During the trial, the Chicago Police Department claimed that the Panthers were the first to fire shots.
-But a later investigation found that the Chicago police fired between 90 and 99 shots, while the only Panthers shot was from Clark's dropped shotgun.
+During the trial, the Chicago Police Department claimed that the Panthers were the first to fire shots, but a later investigation found that the Chicago police fired between 90 and 99 shots, while the only Panthers shot was from Clark's dropped shotgun.

 After the raid, the apartment was left unguarded.
 The Panthers sent some members to investigate, accompanied by videographer Mike Gray and stills photographer Norris McNamara to document the scene.
-This footage was instrumental in proving the raid was an assassination.
 The footage was later released as part of the 1971 documentary The Murder of Fred Hampton.
 After a break-in at an FBI office in Pennsylvania, the existence of COINTELPRO, an illegal counter-intelligence program, was revealed and reported.
 With this program revealed, many activists and others began to suspect that the police raid and Hampton's killing were conducted under this program.
 One of the documents released after the break-in was a floor plan of Hampton's apartment.
 Another document outlined a deal that the FBI brokered with US deputy attorney general Richard Kleindienst to conceal the FBI's role in Hampton's death and the existence of COINTELPRO.